pinellolab/haystack_bio/README.md

 REM1	6.148991
 REM2	5.957589
 .
-.
-.
 ```

 **Output**:
 - A set of figures each containing the TF activity plane for a given motif.

-Figure 4 shows the top activity plane corresponding to the mostly highly enriched motif for each of the six samples (cell types).
+Figure 4 below shows the top activity planes corresponding to the mostly highly enriched motif for each of the six samples (cell types).

 <p align="center">
 <figure>
   <img src="./figures/6genes.png" alt="Figure 4">
-   <figcaption>  Figure 4</figcaption>
 </figure>
 </p>

 Notes
 -------------------

+- **IMPORTANT:** Folder names and file paths should not have white spaces.
+Please use underscore instead.

+- If you are running haystack_hotspots using bigwig files you need to add the option: **--input_is_bigwig**

+- The *haystack_download_genome* command allows you to download and add a reference genomes from UCSC to ***haystack_bio*** in the appropriate format.
+To download a  particular genome run:

+	      haystack_download_genome genome_name

+     You probably would not need to call this command explicitly since it is called automatically when you run the pipeline.

-You can run the variability analysis with the following command
+- You can run the variability analysis with the following command

         haystack_hotspots ./TEST_DATASET/samples_names.txt  hg19 --output_directory $HOME/HAYSTACK_OUTPUT_H3K27Aac --blacklist hg19

     or you can run it without creating a _samples_names.txt_ file by providing the folder containing the BAM or bigwig files.
 Note, however, that in this case the pipeline runs Module 1 and  Module 2, but not Module 3, since no gene expression data are provided.

         haystack_pipeline ./TEST_DATASET/ hg19 --output_directory $HOME/HAYSTACK_OUTPUT_H3K27Aac --blacklist hg19

-It is possible to use only the motif analysis calling the _haystack_motifs_ module on a given set of genomic regions.
+- It is possible to use only the motif analysis calling the _haystack_motifs_ module on a given set of genomic regions.
 For example,
-to analyze the bed file file _myregions.bed_ on the _hg19_ genome run:
+to analyze the bed file file _myregions.bed_ on the _hg19_ genome run

 	    haystack_motifs myregions.bed hg19

-To specify a custom background file for the analysis, for example _mybackgroundregions.bed_ run:
+  To specify a custom background file for the analysis, for example _mybackgroundregions.bed_ run

 	    haystack_motifs myregions.bed hg19 --bed_bg_filename mybackgroundregions.bed

-To use a particular motif database (the default is JASPAR) use:
+    To use a particular motif database (the default is JASPAR) use

 	    haystack_motifs myregions.bed hg19 --meme_motifs_filename my_database.meme

     The database file must be in the MEME format: http://meme.nbcr.net/meme/doc/meme-format.html#min_format

-**IMPORTANT:** Folder names and file paths should not have white spaces.
-Please use underscore instead.

-If you are running haystack_hotspots using bigwig files you need to add the option: **--input_is_bigwig**

-The **haystack_download_genome** command allows you to download and add a reference genomes from UCSC to ***haystack_bio*** in the appropriate format.
-To download a  particular genome run:

-	 haystack_download_genome genome_name

-Probably you do not need to call this command explicitly since it is called automatically when you run the pipeline.

 Other Installation Options
 -------------------